sindresorhus/eslint-plugin-unicorn/docs/rules/no-unnecessary-polyfills.md

-# Enforce to use built in method instead of unnecessary polyfills
+# Enforce the use of built-in methods instead of unnecessary polyfills

 Takes node version from `package.json` and warns to use supported built in methods instead of using unnecessary polyfills.